-\begin{defn} Every $L_S$-structure where all relations are symmetric and irreflexive and every pair of vertices is in at most one relation is \emph{$S$-graph} which we define as a graph with edges coloured by $S$.
-Every non-induced substructure of an $S$-metric space is \emph{$S$-metric graph} ($S$-metric graphs are structures with have a strong completion to $S$-metric space in the sense of Definition~\ref{defn:completion}).
-Every $S$-graph that is not $S$-metric graph is \emph{non-$S$-metric graph}. \end{defn}
+Every $L_S$-structure where all relations are symmetric and irreflexive and every pair of vertices is in at most one relation is called an \emph{$S$-graph}, which we may alternatively view as a graph with edges labelled by $S$.
+Every non-induced substructure of an $S$-metric space is an \emph{$S$-metric graph} ($S$-metric graphs are structures with have a strong completion to $S$-metric space in the sense of Definition~\ref{defn:completion}).
+Every $S$-graph that is not an $S$-metric graph is a \emph{non-$S$-metric graph}. \end{definition}

-Denote by $\mathcal M_S$ the class of all finite $S$-metric spaces.
-The universal ultrahomogeneous metric space was constructed by Urysohn~\cite{Urysohn1927} (by a \Fraisse{} type construction thus anticipating \Fraisse{} by more than 20 years).
-Generalising this result, when $\mathcal M_S$ forms an amalgamation class, we call this \Fraisse{} limit an \emph{Urysohn $S$-metric space}.
-Not every choice of $S$ leads an amalgamation class $\mathcal M_S$ (see Figure~\ref{fig:nonmetric}).
-The related concept is the following restriction on set $S$:
+Not every choice of $S$ leads to an amalgamation class $\mathcal M_S$ (see Figure~\ref{fig:nonmetric}).
+Those that do satisfy the following condition:

-\begin{defn}[\cite{Delhomme2007}] A subset $S\subseteq \mathbb R_{>0}$ satisfies \emph{4-values condition}, if for every $a,b,c,d\in S$ if there is some $x\in S$ such that triangles with distances $a$--$b$--$x$ and $c$--$d$--$x$ satisfies the triangle inequality there is also $y\in S$ such that that triangles with distances $a$--$c$--$y$ and $b$--$d$--$y$ satisfies the triangle inequality. \end{defn}
+\begin{definition}[\cite{Delhomme2007}] A subset $S\subseteq \mathbb R_{>0}$ satisfies the \emph{4-values condition}, if for every $a,b,c,d\in S$ such that there exists $x\in S$ such that triangles with distances $a$--$b$--$x$ and $c$--$d$--$x$ satisfy the triangle inequality there exists $y\in S$ such that triangles with distances $a$--$c$--$y$ and $b$--$d$--$y$ satisfy the triangle inequality. \end{definition}

-The 4-values condition describes the strong amalgamation of two 3-point metric spaces over a common 2-point subspace, see Figure~\ref{fig:4values}.
-It follows that this is a sufficient and necessary condition for the amalgamation property of $\mathcal{M}_S$.
-Because sets $S$ may be uncountable (and Theorem~\ref{fraissethm} can not be directly applied), the existence of an Urysohn $S$-metric space require $S$ to be closed and have $0$ as a limit: \begin{thm}[\cite{Sauer2013}] Let $S\subseteq \mathbb R_{>0}$ be a set with 0 as a limit of $S\cup \{0\}$.
-Then there exists an Urysohn $S$-metric space if and only if $S\cup \{0\}$ is a closed subset of $\mathbb R$ satisfying the 4-values condition.
+The 4-values condition describes a strong amalgamation of two 3-point metric spaces over a common 2-point subspace, see Figure~\ref{fig:4values}.
+Clearly, this is a necessary condition for the amalgamation property of $\mathcal{M}_S$.
+In fact, one can prove that under certain conditions (for closed sets $S$), this is also a sufficient condition (see Theorem~\ref{thm:sauercharacterisation}).

+The universal ultrahomogeneous metric space was constructed by Urysohn \cite{Urysohn1927, Katetov1986} (by a \Fraisse{}-type construction, predating \Fraisse{} by more than 20 years).
+Following~\cite{Sauer2013} we say that an $S$-metric space $\str{U}$ is an \emph{$S$-Urysohn metric space} if it is homogeneous, separable, complete and if it isometrically embeds every separable $S$-metric space $\str{A}$.
+Because sets $S$ may be uncountable (and Theorem~\ref{fraissethm} cannot be directly applied), the existence of a Urysohn $S$-metric space requires $S\cup \{0\}$ to be closed and to have $0$ as a limit point: \begin{theorem}[\cite{Sauer2013}] Let $S\subseteq \mathbb R_{>0}$ be a set with 0 as a limit of $S\cup \{0\}$.
+Then there exists a Urysohn $S$-metric space if and only if $S\cup \{0\}$ is a closed subset of $\mathbb R$ satisfying the 4-values condition.